 Medication adherence refers to the extent to which patients’ act of taking medication corresponds with the recommendations made by their health-care providers and advocates.

 P.A.W.
-Union‘s Adherence Program includes, but is not limited to periodic assessments, in-home education meetings, and etc. Our program has improved the client/member’s trend of adherence from when previously advocated by others, especially in opioid naive patients.
+Union‘s Adherence Program includes, but is not limited to periodic assessments, in-home education meetings, and etc. Our program has improved member’s trend of adherence when compared to Opioid Contracts, especially in opioid naive patients.
 As well as, has proven opioids can safely be prescribed to patients’ suffering from non-cancer insufferable pain, severe chronic pain, and agonizing illness.

 Adherence has commonly been studied in clinical conditions such as diabetes, asthma, and hypertension and is well characterized in different patient groups, including newly diagnosed and pre-existing patients.
 However, in patients with non-cancer pain treated with opioids, the adherence data are limited.